jalinmayberry/Home-SOC-Lab/PART 1.md

 ## Configuring the Raspberry Pi’s to Forward Syslog

-Now that our worker node is prepped to capture syslog data, we must forward it from our Pi servers.
+Now that our Worker node is prepped to capture syslog data, we must forward it from our Pi servers.

 1. Navigate to your Leader Node machine’s command line
-2. We will use rsyslog to forward our syslog data to the worker node machine.
+2. We will use rsyslog to forward our syslog data to the Worker node machine.
     1. **Install `rsyslog` (if not already installed)**:

         ```bash